slchorne/apibrowser/README.md

 Newer versions of the WAPI will have new features, so when you specify the version in the url you are saying

     I expect to make calls that use the features defined in this version of the API

 If the server doesn't support the version you are asking for you will get an error:

-    {
-    }
+    Version 2.4 not supported

 Thus, you do not have to bump the version number in the URL if you upgrade your grid.

 ## GET/POST/PUT etc